-Slavery Act Statement (Mitsubishi Rayon Lucite Group Limited)
+Slavery Act Statement (Mitsubishi Chemical Lucite Group Limited)

 We are totally opposed to slavery and human trafficking in all aspects of our Global operations including our supply chain.

-Mitsubishi Rayon Lucite Group Limited is the number one global producer of methacrylate monomers, the principal building block of acrylic materials.
-Mitsubishi Rayon Lucite Group Limited also has leading positions in acrylic-based sheet and resins and participates in the polymer and composites market with world-renowned brands such as Lucite® and Perspex® Mitsubishi Rayon Lucite Group Limited has production, marketing operations and research facilities in the Americas, EAME and Asia regions.
-Mitsubishi Rayon Lucite Group Limited is part of Mitsubishi Chemical Holdings Corporation.
+Mitsubishi Chemical Lucite Group Limited is the number one global producer of methacrylate monomers, the principal building block of acrylic materials, and participates in the polymers and resins markets.
+Mitsubishi Chemical Lucite Group Limited has production, marketing, operations and research facilities in the Americas, EAME and Asia regions.
+Mitsubishi Chemical Lucite Group Limited is part of Mitsubishi Chemical Holdings Corporation.

-Our business is organised into 3 business units the MMA Bloc, the Sheet Bloc and the Polymers and Resins Bloc.
+Our business is organised into 2 business units; MMA, and Polymers and Resins

 Our Supply Chains

-We purchase the majority of our raw materials services and goods from third-party suppliers who are located worldwide to serve our Global businesses.
+We purchase most of our raw materials services and goods for MMA and Polymers and Resins from third-party suppliers who are located worldwide to serve our Global businesses.

-We are committed to act with integrity in all our business dealings and comply with laws.
+We are committed to acting with integrity in all our business dealings and compliance with all relevant laws.
 Many of our existing policies contain sections which are aimed at ensuring that there is no slavery or human trafficking in any part of our global business or supply chain.

 Our relevant policies include: